gbapeter/Data-Professionals-PowerBI-Project/README.md

 Colombia has the highest upward mobility score (8.33), followed by Uzb and Vietnam with 8.0 and Chile and Philippines both having a score of 7.50.
 ### Learning Satisfaction by Skills
 Altery offers the highest learning opportunities with a satisfaction score of 10.0, follow by Excel (6.75) and SAS (6.67).
+# Conclusion
+This project improved my PowerBI skills and provided valuable insights into data professions.
+The findings from the analysis serve as a guide for aspiring data professionals to choose a career path and for organizations to make changes that will foster workers retention and boost productivity.
+Aspiring data professionals can prioritize acquiring skills for roles and industries with high salaries, a good work/life balance, a low entry barrier and high workers' satisfaction.
+Those open to relocation can also migrate to countries with more favourable conditions.